PTC1116/Canchu/README.md

 # Canchu
-The `Canchu` project is the Back-End program of a social networking platform that empowers users to forge connections and express their thoughts.
+The Back-End program of a social networking platform that empowers users to forge connections and express their thoughts.

-# Features
+### Features
+- Users
-- user
+    - Sign up
-    - sign up/sign in
+    - Sign in/Sign in with Facebook
+    - Update pictures
+    - Update introduction
-    - user profile with introduction, picture and past posts
+    - User profiles with an introduction, a picture and users' past posts

-- friend
+- Friends
-    - add/delete friends
+    - Add/delete friends
-    - agree/delete friend requests
+    - Agree/delete friend requests
-- event
+- Events
-    - send notifications when users send or accept friend requests
+    - Send notifications when users send or accept friend requests
-- post
+- Posts
-    - create posts
+    - Create posts
-    - create and delete likes
+    - Create and delete likes
-    - create comments
+    - Create comments
-    - demonstrate user's own timeline
+    - Demonstrate user's own timeline

 ### Run in Docker:
 Step1: Pull the repo and Switch to branch week_5_part_5